AeroNotix/onan/README.md

 Inspiration
 -----------

-This was inspired by working with the awesomeness that is Lein.
+This was inspired by working with the awesomeness that is Leiningen.